 Discover exciting high-skill, high-wage careers in modern manufacturing!
-If you get satisfaction from making something, get excited about using new technology, or if you just like to know how things work, an engineering technology or manufacturing career may be perfect for you.
+If you get satisfaction from making something or using new technology, or if you just like to know how things work, an engineering technology or manufacturing career may be perfect for you.
 It’s a career that combines your imagination and skills with the hottest technologies to make better things for our world.

 Polk State College offers a two-year Engineering Technology Associate in Science degree program that prepares students for employment or provides additional training in advanced manufacturing and high technology industries.
 Polk State currently offers the Advanced Manufacturing specialization, and starting January 2017 offers Mechanical Design & Fabrication as an additional specialization part of the ET degree program.

 Because manufacturing is so diverse, there are unlimited opportunities for people of all personalities to build a challenging and rewarding career.
 With approximately 16,500 manufacturers right here in Florida, you’re sure to find a company that suits you.
-Also with an average annual wage of $52,000, manufacturing jobs pay up to 20% more than the average annual wage in Florida.
+Manufacturing jobs pay up to 20 percent more than the average annual wage in Florida, with an average annual wage of $52,000.